Autonomous vs Assisted OnlyFans AI: What the Cost Math Actually Says

 The Honest Total: $52,000 – $94,000 per Month

-A 10-creator OnlyFans agency running 24/7 chatter coverage spends between $52,000 and $94,000 per month on its messaging operation — payroll, management, and the revenue leakage that comes with shift handoffs and overnight gaps.
+Illustrative model based on operator-estimated rates; individual agencies vary widely.
+A 10-creator OnlyFans agency running 24/7 chatter coverage typically spends between $52,000 and $94,000 per month on its messaging operation, payroll, management, and the revenue leakage that comes with shift handoffs and overnight gaps.
 The exact figure depends on whether the agency staffs offshore (Philippines, Latin America, Eastern Europe) or onshore (US/EU), and how much it's willing to absorb on the revenue-leakage side rather than the payroll side.
-This page breaks the math down line by line so you can see exactly where the money goes — and where it goes missing.
+This page breaks the math down line by line so you can see roughly where the money goes, and where it goes missing.

 Payroll Math: Offshore vs Onshore